IcyIce-FSDev/twitch_chat_bot/README.md

 ## Current goals/roadmap

-- Automation

-  - Setup up so sql will setup settings database automatically

-- `!advice`

-  - This feature gets a random slip of advice from https://api.adviceslip.com/advice

-  - Develop `!advice` further to include below features

-    - `!advice on | off`

-      - Enables or disables the command to in individuals chat

 - `!advice random on | off`

   - Allows for bot to random trigger messages in the channel

 - `!rank`